koalazak/dorita980/README.md

 If you dont known the robot IP address to use in `dorita980.Local()` you can use `dorita980.getRobotIP()` to find it.
 This process takes 1 or 2 seconds, so if you know the IP just use it explicity.

+You need UDP brodcast enable in your network!

 ```javascript
 var dorita980 = require('dorita980');